CPS User Interfaces

 this unwrapping

-is not performed and the astOperation
+is not performed and the astOperation ends where

-previously the operatorToken
+previously the operatorToken would have been.

 Changes to Atem-Property-Language/parsing/ASTOperation